 Since his initial diagnosis, Morgan has added many more allergies, while experiencing several reactions.
 He has life-threatening food allergies to peanuts, tree nuts, sesame, fish and shellfish along with eczema, environmental allergies (furry pets and pollen) and mild asthma.
 This combination made living in a dorm a distant hope.
 Still, we wanted to be open to all possibilities.

 In the junior year of high school, most students begin the process of searching for a college to fit their academic needs and dreams.
-A teen with food allergies has an important additional need: Finding a food allergy aware college.
+A teen with food allergies has an important additional need: Finding a food allergy-aware college.
 While deciding where to apply, we found those two factors to be equally weighted.

 These visits are vital.
-Visiting in person gives you the true feeling of a school beyond the marketing message of its website.
+Visiting a college in person gives you the true feeling of a school beyond the marketing message of its website.
 And asking the right questions while you’re on campus is the key to a successful fact-finding mission.

 Start by evaluating you and your child’s own needs for college accommodations: What is your teen’s ideal living situation for her or his college years?
 Being at home, in a dorm or in an apartment?
 What is your child’s ideal college academically?
 Can these two criteria be met by one college?